Horobol/godot-background-inputs-demo/README.md

 - **Note:** You can technically use the .dll file inside the HotkeyTest and setup gdextensions like I have in the `HotkeyTest/bin` directory.
 This should work provided you are using `4.1.2-stable` release of Godot.
 This technically can work for later versions, though Godot may change the implementation of GDExtensions as it is still in development.

+## Building

+Provided you followed the steps in the Godot documentation.
+Simply running `scons platform=windows` in the root directory will build the GDExtension libraries and drop them into the HotkeyTest `bin` directory for use in that project.

 ## Files

 ### godot-cpp